 San Angel Inn--come here at LEAST for a margarita after Bazar Sabado or Frida's houses.
 They're known for the city's best and it's so beautiful.
 An elegant throwback to a bygone era.

-El Cardenal--hoping to get here next trip.
-Has a reputation for the best breakfast and hot chocolate.
-There are several locations across the city.
+El Cardenal--known for their breakfasts and the best hot chocolate.
+There are several locations across the city, with the original in the Centro.

 Agua y Sal--if in Polanco, we often stop for lunch here.
 Excellent ceviche and seafood.